-their family of four children from Glenville in Schenectady County due west one hundred and eighty-eight miles to the promising agricultural and woodlands of western New York State.
+their family of five children from Glenville in Schenectady County due west one hundred and eighty-eight miles to the promising agricultural and woodlands of western New York State.
 On an acreage of rented farmland, just east of the Genesee River and a little south of the town of Avon, Asa and Betsy struggled to earn a living for their growing family.
 Over time Avon developed a considerable milk industry and became known for the breeding of horses.
-That fact alone has always intrigued me because the love of horses has carried down to members of our family from great-grandfather Warren Ford Reynolds who was born on the Avon property.
+This fact alone is intriguing because the love of horses has carried down to members of our family from great-grandfather Warren Ford Reynolds who was born on the Avon property.

-Since moving west to Livingston County six children had been added to Asa and Betsy's household making an even dozen counting mom and dad.
+Since moving west to Livingston County five children had been added to Asa and Betsy's household making an even dozen counting mom and dad.
 When the census taker came knocking all were still at home with the exception of eldest daughter Eliza who, five years before at age nineteen had married Isaiah Butler.
 Eliza and Isaiah settled down very close by and in five years produced three grandchildren for Asa and Betsy to enjoy.
 They named their first child Betsy Ann after Eliza's mother.
 Sadly, Eliza died one year later leaving Isaiah to care for his three children ages 6, 4 and 2.

-Similar to photo above, this illustration is based on an image from Google Earth taken in the area where the Reynolds Family lived in 1830.
+Similar to photo above, this illustration by the author is based on scenes from the countryside in the area where the Reynolds Family lived in 1830.

 To say that hardships were a way of life in 1830 would understate the reality.
 When the Reynolds' eldest daughter Eliza died at Avon on the 23 of November 1831, Betsy herself was "heavy with child."
 Her eleventh, Charles Douglas was born the 29th of December, 1831, just one month after Eliza's death.
 Asa and Betsy's large family were a conspicuous presence in the Avon community.
-Of 27 households listed on their 1830 census sheet, theirs was the largest -- four sons and five daughters varying in age from two year old Maria to twenty-two year old Levi H. Reynolds.
+Of 27 households listed on their